 Fields of Study: Variety of subjects in social sciences and humanities with a focus on international relations, political science, law, and economics

-Prerequisites: At least 4 semesters of undergraduate studies are required prior to enrolling in the International Program at Sciences Po.
-Language requirements (and availability of courses in English) differ for each campus.
-In general, students wanting to take some or all of their courses conducted in French must have completed the equivalent of at least four semesters of college-level French, preferably more.
+Prerequisites: Language requirements (and availability of courses in English) differ for each campus.
+In general, students wanting to take some or all of their courses conducted in French must have completed the equivalent of at least four semesters of college-level French.